Officiel-TinkerThink/Home-World-Game/README.md

    - I extended the Q-learning algorithm using a linear approximation architecture with a bag-of-words representation for the textual state description.

 3. **Deep Q-Network (DQN) Implementation**:
-   - I implemented a deep Q-network to handle the complexity of the Home World environment.
+   - I implemented a deep Q-network to handle the the Home World environment with neural network applied.

 4. **Applying Q-learning Algorithms**:
    - Finally, I applied the Q-learning algorithms to the Home World game and analyzed the performance.